 How can we attain our rights within a market-based economy, when those who do not experience social and economic exclusion have the the power of the market in their hands?
 From this comes the notion that “you can have your human rights if you can pay for them”.
 So it seems we have to be pragmatic about human rights in a market-based economy.
 That in turn means rights get enacted only after a cost-benefit analysis has been carried out and “the excluded” are assessed as being “affordable”.
 To gain rights, “the excluded” need to bring a benefit to the negotiating table.
 For more on this discussion, see Jane Bringolf’s speech notes from the 2014 Brisbane Housing Forum.
 It includes an explanation of Mutual Advantage Theory by Lawrence Becker.
 In Western societies, justice and fairness are not inalienable rights, but a negotiated process based on mutual advantage.

 Margaret Ward presented the inaugural Robert Jones Memorial Oration in Brisbane in 2014.
 She recounts the life of Robert Jones and his dream to make public spaces and places accessible to everyone.
+She also uses the experiences of her father and daughter to illustrate the importance of living at home until your last days.
 Margaret challenges popular assumptions about how accessible housing will be achieved using the evidence from her PhD study on the private housing market.